xeolabs/xeometry-guide/transparency.md

 ### Example

-In the example below, we'll load a glTF model of a reciprocating saw, then make its handle transparent, to reveal its inner workings.
+In the example below, we'll load a glTF model of a reciprocating saw.
+Then we'll make a couple of its panel objects transparent, to reveal its inner workings.

 ```javascript
 var viewer = new xeometry.Viewer();